pranavan15/Ballerina-samples/ConstantlyChangingEndpoints/README.md

 to endpoint direct binding options, it's very easy for a user to write a service that is required to communicate with a constantly changing endpoint.

-In this example, file `hello-service-that-consumes-constantly-changing-endpoint.bal` initiates a service that consumes a constantly changing endpoint each time.
+In this example, file `constantly-changing-endpoint.bal` initiates a service that consumes a constantly changing endpoint each time.
 File util:`get-random-endpoint.bal` randomly select an endpoint from a map that consists of 5 different backend URIs.
 5 mock endpoints created for this purpose using `postman` application.
 Service calls a randomly selected endpoint and forward the response to the client.
-File `hello-service-client .bal` contains the implementation of a client, which calls the hello service continuously.
+File `hello-service-client.bal` contains the implementation of a client, which calls the hello service continuously.

 ## How to Run
 1) Go to https://ballerinalang.org and click Download.